openhab/openhab-docs/configuration/rules-dsl.md

     <SCRIPT_BLOCK>
 end
 ```

+Note that the rule name must match the filename of the rule, minus the extension ".rules"

 A rule can have any number of trigger conditions, but must at least have one.
 The _SCRIPT_BLOCK_ contains the code that should be executed, when a trigger condition is met, see the [script](#scripts) section for details on its syntax.